Warsaw radio mast: Replacement

-After the inauguration of the transmitter at Solec Kujawski, the transmitter at Raszyn was again used for transmitting on the frequency AM-LW (long wave) 198 kHz for the programme Radio Parliament.
+After the inauguration of the transmitter at Solec Kujawski, the transmitter at Raszyn was again used for transmitting on the frequency AM-LW (long wave) 198 kHz for Polskie Radio Parlament until it ended LW transmissions in 2009.

-At Gabin, there is currently a radio link mast, not used since 1998.
-In front of the entrance to the mast, a cross was erected by local residents associated with the now defunct Association for the Protection of Human Life at the Highest Mast of Europe.From 2001 to 2012, the facility was managed by the Real Estate department of TP SA.
+At Gąbin, there was also a radio link relay tower, commissioned in 1974, last used in 1998 and demolished in 2021.
+It was used as a radio relay link to receive Polskie Radio Program I programming from the microwave link at the RTCN Warszawa (PKiN) transmitter to Konstantynów.
+In front of the entrance to the mast, a cross was erected by local residents associated with the now defunct Association for the Protection of Human Life at the Highest Mast of Europe.

+From 2001 to 2012, the facility was managed by the Real Estate department of Telekomunikacja Polska S.A.
+(TP SA).
 Due to the 2012 merger of TP and Orange Polska, the facility is now managed by the Orange Polska SA Real Estate Sales Office.
-The facility is protected against unauthorized access, as it is worth approximately PLN 3,650,000 (approx. $1 million USD).
+The facility is protected against unauthorised access, as it is worth approximately PLN 3,650,000 ($1 million USD).

-Current state (1991–present)
+State since 1991

-Except for the mast and the radio frequency transmission line that led to it, nearly all components of the facility remain in place, unused and slowly deteriorating.
-Some locals have visited the remains of the mast on anniversaries, such as the 20th anniversary in 2011.
+Except for the mast and the radio-frequency transmission line that led to it, nearly all components of the facility remained in place, unused and slowly deteriorating.
+Some local people have visited the remains of the mast on anniversaries, such as the 20th anniversary in 2011.